DicksonWu654/GANs/README.md

 Many other types of GANs exist as well.
 Some switch out the type of models that are used (DCGANs), while others rearange the whole architecture of the GAN (CycleGANs).

 I actually wrote a whole article aobut this!
 [Check it out](https://medium.com/swlh/creating-a-human-that-never-existed-65d046fe8cb3)!
+Also check out my [Video!](https://youtu.be/5aSTm7KB4uU)

 ## The Good Stuff
 Now what we're all here for: GIFs!